Elizabeth Murray (artist): Legacy: art and feminism

 "It seems so right to honor Elizabeth Murray by archiving the lives, the thoughts, the dreams and goals of other women who—like herself—persisted in the visual arts, extending and enriching the world through their work," said the A. G. Foundation's Agnes Gund.

 Murray's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.
+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).

 Artist residency

 The Elizabeth Murray Artist Residency (EMAR) program by Collar Works, offers residencies to a diverse group of emerging and established artists and artists as parents.
 Collar Works is a non-profit art space in Troy, NY.
 The residency is an immersive, supportive, productive, and communal atmosphere for art-making and dialogue on a bucolic 77-acre farm in Washington County, NY.
 In 2017, the Murray-Holman family partnered with Collar Works to design a summer residency program for visual artists.
 Bob Holman was Elizabeth Murray's husband.
 The farm served as a summer home for the Murray-Holmans and her studio was located in the cathedral-like dairy barn.
 The family felt that the creative use of the property and natural surroundings would carry on Elizabeth Murray's legacy.

 EMAR is a no-cost to attend, fully supported residency program accommodating 5-7 artists per week.
 Artists have the time and space to develop new works, with the opportunity for conversation with peers.
 There is 24- hour access to semi-private studios, artist stipends and private bedroom accommodations.